ErdenizUnvan/StarCoder_Fast_API/README.md

-Run StarChat Playground With FastAPI
+Run StarChat Playground With FastAPI as a local API on your PC